 We make every possible effort to work with our patients regarding payments for their treatment and services.

 For billing and payment information, or to inquire about our services and cost, please call (619) 515-2564.

 Our Certified Enrollment Counselors can answer your health care questions about the Affordable Care Act, Medi-Cal and Covered California.
 We can also help determine your eligibility and enroll you in Medi-Cal and Covered California insurance.
-Schedule an appointment with a Certified Enrollment Counselor today by calling (619) 515-2363 or sending an e-mail to email@example.com.
+To schedule an appointment with a Certified Enrollment Counselor, please call (619) 515-2363 or email email@example.com.

-To enroll in Medi-Cal or Covered California, you’ll need to provide the following documentation:
+To enroll in Medi-Cal or Covered California, you'll need:+

 - State-issued photo identification